WastewaterSCAN Dashboard

 Failure

-Success looks like avoiding 100% of these
+Success looks like avoiding 100% of the following

 • Disjointed, confusing user experience